morriscox/Rules-of-Tech-Support/Rules of Tech Support - Reddit.md

 **Rule 26B** - The less time that they're in the office, the more urgent their issue is.

-##Rule 27 - Watch out for Finagle's Law which states that 'Anything that can go wrong, will — at the worst possible moment.'
+##Rule 27 - Watch out for Finagle's Law which states that 'Anything that can go wrong, will â€” at the worst possible moment.'

 *****